 *NEEA will begin conducting HVAC QA inspections in Quarter 2, 2014.

 Conflict Review and Resolution

-- If an unsatisfactory installation is determined after the second qualification training, the HVAC company will no longer be permitted to install for the Northwest ENERGY STAR Homes program.
+If an additional unsatisfactory installation is done after completing the re-credentialing requirements, the HVAC contractor will no longer be permitted to install HVAC systems on homes seeking a Northwest ENERGY STAR Home certification.